-Audio stream should be available for all scheduled sittings, and for sesshin.
+Audio stream should be available for all scheduled sittings, and during sesshin, we stream the sesshin sittings.
 Check the calendar here.

 |Formal Morning Sittings with Chanting|